futakw/starter-academic/content/publication/6_ARAT/index.md

 ---
-title: "[ICLR'25] Rethinking Invariance Regularization in Adversarial Training to Improve Robustness-Accuracy Trade-off"
+title: "Rethinking Invariance Regularization in Adversarial Training to Improve Robustness-Accuracy Trade-off"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here